-The Centre for Software Reliability (CSR) is an independent Research Centre in the School of Mathematics, Computer Science and Engineering, founded in 1983.
+The Centre for Software Reliability (CSR) is an independent Research Centre in the School of Science & Technology, founded in 1983.

-This work involved the development of novel theories and techniques - very different from those that had been developed over previous decades for hardware reliability.
+CSR's early work contributed to establishing methods for probabilistic assessment for failures caused by software, developing novel theories and techniques, different from those that had been developed over previous decades for hardware reliability.

-CSR collaborates widely with academic and industrial organisations in Europe and the US.
+CSR collaborates widely with academic and industrial organisations in the U.K. and abroad.